 Avoid symptoms of digital eye strain by limiting screen time as much as possible.
 If prolonged screen time is unavoidable, practice the 20-20-20 rule: set an alarm on your phone as a reminder to take breaks every 20 minutes to focus on an image at least 20 feet away, for at least 20 seconds.

-Regular eye exams are crucial when it comes to maintaining your eye health.
-With an eye exam, your eye doctor can identify early signs of sight-threatening eye diseases and conditions — enabling earlier treatment and increasing your chances for optimal results.
+Regular eye tests are crucial when it comes to maintaining your eye health.
+With an eye test, your optometrist can identify early signs of sight-threatening eye diseases and conditions — enabling earlier treatment and increasing your chances for optimal results.

 From all of us at Conestoga Eye Care in Waterloo, we wish you a Happy Valentine’s Day!